GaloisInc/coffeebot/setup.md

         You can set it to run at some day / time in the near future to test the functionality, and then reset it to whichever date and time you truly want to use.
     6. You can leave "failure notification settings" as is, or set it to "Notify me immediately".
     7. Hit "Save" to create the trigger.
 5. Hit the "+ Add Trigger" button in the lower right, and repeat step 4, but for the "sendEmails" function.
-Be sure to schedule the "sendEmails" function to run at a time later than the "generateNextPairings" function.
+Be sure to schedule the `sendEmails` function to run at a time later than the `generateNextPairings` function.